kiith-sa/ICE/doc/html/_sources/modding_reference/component_spawner.txt

 -----------------------

 ============== ================================================================
 entity         File name of the entity to spawn. *String*.
 This must be
-               specified; there is no default. condition      When tje condition specified here is met, the entity is spawned.
-               A condition might have further parameters, such as a period for periodic.
+               specified; there is no default. condition      When this condition is met, the entity is spawned.
+A condition might have parameters, such as a period for periodic.
 Supported conditions are described in a table below.
 This must be specified; there is no default. components     Components specified here will override components from specified entity.
 Components are specified in the same way as in an entity file.
 Even components that are not present in the